WASP: Wearable Advanced Sensor Platform

 WASP™ addresses two critical problems identified on the InterAgency Board (IAB)'s R&D Priority List: Emergency Responder Body Worn Integrated Electronics System Development and 3D Tracking of Personnel.

 Firefighters experience extreme physiological stress during the course of their duties.
 According to the United States Fire Administration, stress and overexertion accounts for 50% or more of firefighter line of duty deaths.
-Factors that affect firefighter physiological responses include exertion of work performed, elevated thermal environment, wearing heavily insulated protective clothing, carrying heavy equipment, as well as individual health status, fitness level, medication and hydration level.
+Factors that affect firefighter physiological responses include exertion of work performed, elevated thermal environment, wearing heavily insulated protective clothing, carrying heavy equipment, as well as individual health status, fitness level, medication, and hydration level.
 Firefighters are also exposed to extreme hazards during the course of emergency response.
-WASP provides a tool for incident commanders to track the location of team members to improve situational awareness and potentially shorten the time needed for an RIT team to rescue a downed firefighter.
+WASP provides a tool for incident commanders to track the location of team members to improve situational awareness and potentially shorten the time needed for a RIT team to rescue a downed firefighter.

 WASP™ provides instructors at training academies or incident commanders on scene with mission essential situational, real-time awareness of both physiological status and location/tracking of personnel to aid in decision making.